ChoGGi/SurvivingMars_CheatMods/Tutorials/Locales.md

 11111111110001029,Some text
 11111111110001014,and more text

-CHANGE 11111111 to some random arsed number, or use whatever you already have been using in your mod.
+CHANGE 11111111 to some random arsed number, or use whatever you already use in your mod.

 At the tippy top of your ModItemCode file add this (or something like it)